 1. The system of law developed by the English courts through the principles of precedent, in contrast with a civil law system.
 2. The law laid down by the common law courts, in contrast with the rules of equity.
 3. Unwritten law, including common law and equity, as distinct from written or statute law.
-4. Historically, the rules of law common to all people in England decision law business
+4. Historically, the rules of law common to all people in England.

+decision

-A term for the judgment of a court.
+The judgment of a court.